microsoft/BuildTourHack/stories/2/211_Centennial.md

 Reload the Microsoft.Knowzy.UWP.csproj and build the solution.

 * Verify that the src\Microsoft.Knowzy.UWP folder contains a desktop folder.
-If the folder is missing, close and reopen the Microsoft.Knowzy.WPF.sln.
+If the folder is missing, close and reopen  Microsoft.Knowzy.WPF.sln.

 * You should be able to run the src\Microsoft.Knowzy.UWP\desktop\Microsoft.Knowzy.WPF.exe app by navigating to the folder and double-clicking on Microsoft.Knowzy.WPF.exe.
 This will test that all of the dependencies for Microsoft.Knowzy.WPF.exe were copied correctly to the desktop folder.

 ![desktop folder](images/211-desktop-folder.png)

-#### Step 4: Edit the Microsoft.Knowzy.UWP Package Manifest to enable the Desktop Bridge Extensions
+#### Step 4: Edit the Microsoft.Knowzy.UWP package manifest to enable the Desktop Bridge extensions

 The Microsoft.Knowzy.UWP project contains a file called Package.appxmanifest that describes how to package your UWP app and its dependencies for the Windows Store.

 The package manifest is an XML document that contains the info the system needs to deploy, display, or update a Windows app.
 This info includes package identity, package dependencies, required capabilities, visual elements, and extensibility points.
 Every UWP app package must include one package manifest.

-We need to edit this file so it includes the infomation needed to run our Win32 WPF app as a UWP app.
+We need to edit this file so it includes the information needed to run our Win32 WPF app as a UWP app.

-You edit the Package.appxmanifest xml file by right-clicking on the file in the Microsoft.Knowzy.UWP project and selecting **View Code**
+To edit the **Package.appxmanifest** XML file, right-click the file in the **Microsoft.Knowzy.UWP** project, and then select **View Code**.

 ![View Code](images/211-view-code.png)

-We will now edit the XML to add the DeskTop Bridge extensions.
+We will now edit the XML to add the Desktop Bridge extensions.
 This will enable your Win32 app to run as a UWP app.

 * Replace the line (near line 7):